alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 leading somehow to data exfiltration, neither of these would be a failure of E2ESM.

-This would be
+This would instead
-a failure of
+be a failure
-the participant's
+of the participant's
 [@TrustedComputingBase].

 # Rationale